jamiesunderland/rest-my-case/README.md

 }

 /*
-note that the expected server response is
+note that the server will receive
+{
+  some_data: 123
+}
+and the server response will be
 {
   key_number_one: string,
   key_number_two: number